 For admission onto the course, trainees are required to be medical practitioners and for the duration of the course to hold core training posts in psychiatry, approved for this purpose by the Teaching and Learning Committee of the Faculty of Medicine and Health.
-In practice, this usually means being a core trainee on a rotational scheme of psychiatric training approved by the Royal College of Psychiatrists within the HEE Yorkshire and the Humber region.
+In practice, this usually means being a core trainee on a rotational scheme of psychiatric training approved by the Royal College of Psychiatrists within the North, East or West localities in Yorkshire and the Humber.